 Travel Documents and Identification

-Some cruise lines may require a passport with a specific expiration date or a visa for certain ports of call.
+Missing documents can lead to denied boarding, so double-check well in advance.
 Review the requirements and plan accordingly to avoid any issues that may arise on embarkation day.

 Medical Requirements